Certificate of Higher Education in Theology, Ministry and Mission

 The amount of study time typically required depends on how you’ve chosen to undertake the course.

-Part-time students studying over three years are expected to undertake at least 10 hours of private study per week, possibly more in the first year.
-You will typically complete two modules over a single academic year, plus Reflective Practice throughout your first year.
+Part-time students studying over two years are expected to undertake at least 10 hours of private study per week, and possibly more in the first year.

-Part-time students studying over two years are expected to undertake at least 10 hours of private study per week, possibly more in the first year.
-You will typically complete three modules (one per term) each academic year, plus Reflective Practice throughout your first year.
+You will typically complete three modules (one per 3-month term) each academic year, plus the Reflective Practice module throughout your first year.

 You will be required to complete two assignments per module, meaning you may need to complete six to eight assignments each academic year.

 Full-time students studying over a single academic year should expect to need at least 25 hours of private study per week.
-You will typically complete seven modules in your single year of study and be required to complete two assignments per module.

 If you wish to enrol for independent study but have studied theology previously, it may be possible to enter our undergraduate programme at Diploma or BA level.

 Your course fees will depend on how you choose to engage in study.
-Take a look at the table below for more information.

 Part-time